Tips for Visiting the Uffizi Museum, Florence, Italy

-- Another tip is to utilize your hotel if you are staying in one, as they can often arrange a reservation to the Uffizi for you.
+* Another tip is to utilize the hotel you are staying in as they can often arrange a reservation to the Uffizi for you.

-- If you can, decide ahead of time what your viewing priorities are so that you don’t miss your must see pieces.
-It’s impossible to see everything in 2 or 3 hours so make a list of your priorities.
+* If you can, decide ahead of time what your viewing priorities are so you don’t miss your must see pieces.
+It’s impossible to see everything in 2 or 3 hours so make a list.

 Please be advised when visiting the Uffizi that photographs are not allowed in the museum.
 You also cannot take any liquids into the museum with you, which is a precautionary security measure.
 There is a café in the museum and you can purchase food, water and drinks there if you like.

 Because the Uffizi houses so many pieces of artwork it's probably a good idea to rent an audio guide, about 6 euro, or hire a tour guide to take you through the museum.
 A guided tour can run you about 40 to 60 euro, which includes the entry fee so this may be an option for you depending on your budget.
-Another option is to download the Rick Steves Uffizi guide onto your ipod.
+Another option is to download the Rick Steves Uffizi guide.

 Having a tour guide take you through the museum can certainly save you time in identifying pieces of artwork and finding your way around the maze of rooms in the museum.
 If you are schooled in art and know your stuff perhaps you can guide yourself through the museum otherwise consider one of these options.

 There are many web-sites that are selling Uffizi tickets.
-Your best bet is here, which is the official site for museum tickets.
+Your best bet is here, https://www.uffizi.it/en/tickets, which is the official site for museum tickets.
 Many of these other sites charge pretty hefty booking and pre-sale fees.
-The official full price ticket to the Uffizi is 6.50 euro and the reservation fee is 4 euro so you should not have to pay any more than 10.50 euro total to get into the museum.
-Many of these other sites are charging 20 to 25 euro for the same ticket.
+The official full price ticket to the Uffizi is 12 euro during the low season and 20 euro during the high season, and the reservation fee is 4 euro so you should not have to pay any more than 16 to 24 euro total to get into the museum.
+Many of these other sites are charging 25 euro or more for the same ticket.

 Enjoy your visit to the Uffizi.
 No stay in Florence would be complete without touring this world class museum.
 Even if you are not a true art lover I think you will be impressed with the collection of masterpieces housed here.
 Enjoy your visit.